m-aciek/potodo/README.md

 ## Release History

+* v0.23.2
+  * fix: support CLI for --pot flag by @maciek
 * v0.23.1
   * Raise ValueError for empty or not existent POT directory when --pot flag is used by @maciek
 * v0.23.0